kasperfg16/p6-swarm/README.md

 [![Everything Is AWESOME](https://img.youtube.com/vi/hx6I-bpXJGk/0.jpg)](https://www.youtube.com/watch?v=hx6I-bpXJGk "Everything Is AWESOME")

+## Rules

+- All files that only relates to your own pc should never be included in commits, make sure to add them to gitignore!.

+- All custom environments should be added to gitignore.

 ## Recommmendations

 1. We recommend to read the project report for an understanding of the system.
 At least the "Prototype" section.